 When setting prices for your spa and massage practice services, do you find it difficult to ask for what you really want?
-This is often true, especially when business owners are starting out and think they should use pricing as one way to attract new clients.
-There are a number of problems with this strategy, though.
+This is often true, especially when business owners start and think they should use pricing to attract new clients.
+There are several problems with this strategy, though.
 While you may attract some clients who are looking for a lower-priced option for massage therapy, for example, they may not be the loyal clients who stay with you as your prices rise over time to meet your business growth.
-Also as the lower-cost option, you may lose potential business prospective clients who perceive that less expensive means less experienced.
+Also, as the lower-cost option, you may lose potential business prospective clients who perceive that less expensive means less experienced.

-Check the competitive environment: You can’t even begin to go about setting a price for your services without first knowing the going rate in your market.
+You can’t even begin to go about setting a price for your services without first knowing the going rate in your market.
 But don’t settle for that out if you feel you deserve more.
-If your skills and expertise are worth more than the competition; set your prices at the level that reflects that.
+Suppose your skills and expertise are worth more than the competition, set your prices at the level that reflects that.

-Offer options: If someone has a budget issue, try to work within it by cutting back – shortening the session, for example.
-Don’t compromise on your service; provide a solution the client can’t afford that still will provide desired outcomes for both parties.
+If someone has a budget issue, try to work within it by cutting back – shortening the session.
+Don’t compromise on your service; provide a solution the client can’t afford to provide desired outcomes for both parties.

 Don’t settle for less than you deserve.
-Ask for what you are worth and you’ll attract clients who are looking for value and not low cost.
+Ask for what you are worth, and you’ll attract clients looking for value and not low cost.